qinqian/GCAP/README.md

     git clone https://github.com/qinqian/GCAP
     python3 setup.py install

+***

 The following component tools are all newest version.
+In the component installation process, you could open gcap/static/GCAP_pe.conf	and modify it to fit your own machine.

 ##### Install FastQC
 *Site* 	<http://www.bioinformatics.babraham.ac.uk/projects/fastqc/>, to keep `fastqc` in $PATH.
 Info:

 	Per sequence quality score median is parsed from fastq text output by GCAP.
+	This would be replaced by UCSC sampling tools.
+	There is an option for fastqc in conf
+	[fastqc]
+	threads = 5 # to control cpu number

+***

 ##### Install Bowtie and BWA

 *Site* <http://bowtie-bio.sourceforge.net/index.shtml>

-Add binary to PATH and download `hg19, mm9, rn4` index for bowtie and bwa mapping and library contamination evaluation.
+1. Add bowtie and BWA binary to $PATH
+2. download `hg19, mm9, rn4` bowtie index for library contamination evaluation, or use <http://compbio.tongji.edu.cn/~qinq/make_lib_contam_index.tar.gz> to build index. library contamination evaluation only uses bowtie.

-Install bwa reads mapping tool, bwa is used for reads mapping evaluation only, which needs corresponding species index, default: 4 threads.
+3. For default BWA mapping, use `bwa index -a bwtsw species.fa` to build hg19, mm9 index, species.fa denote species genome sequence in fasta format.
+4. use corresponding mapping tool and mapping index. e.g:

+fill in conf:

+    [tool]
+    mapping = bwa
+    [lib]
+    genome_index = absolute_path_to_bwa_index
+    or
+    [tool]
+    mapping = bowtie
+    [lib]
+    genome_index = absolute_path_to_bowtie_index

+    [contaminate]
+	## use bowtie index to fast evaluate library purity
+	hg19 = absolute_path_to_bowtie_index
+	mm9 = absolute_path_to_bowtie_index
+	rn4 = absolute_path_to_bowtie_index

+***

 ##### Install Hotspot v4

 * Hotspot default setting is used
-* Download hotspot v3 from <http://www.uwencode.org/proj/hotspot/>, get the hotspot5, wavelets, wavePeaks into `$PATH`, you may need to compile from hotspot-deploy directory
+* Download Hotspot V4 from <http://www.uwencode.org/proj/hotspot/>, get the `bowtie2minmargin.pl  chopFastaPseudoreads.pl  enumerateUniquelyMappableSpace  enumerateUniquelyMappableSpace.pl  hotspot  wavelets  wavePeaks  writeChromInfoBed.pl` into `$PATH`, you may need to compile from hotspot-deploy directory
-* Download `CHROM FILE` and `_MAPPABLE_FILE_` for your species and reads length
+* Download `chromInfo file` and `_MAPPABLE_FILE_` for your species and reads length(for speciel reads length, build mappable_region by enumerateUniquelyMappbleSpace) from hotspot website, fill in the `chrom_info` and `mappable_region` in hotspot section in `conf` files I mentioned below:
-* fill in the `_OMIT_Region` in conf files
+* fill in the `omit` in hotspot section with Hotspot V4 built-in data Satellites BED in conf files for hg19, not available for mm9.

 No matter it's SE or PE data, we take 5' tags for hotspot peaks calling.

+Fill in conf:

+	  [tool]
+	  peaks_calling = hotspot

+	  [hotspot]
+	  ## fill absolute path for these files
+	  mappable_region = absolute path
+	  chrom_info = absolute path
+	  fdrs = "0.01"
+	  keep_dup = T  ## keep duplicates reads or not
+	  omit = absoluate path

 <!--NOTE on hotspot v3 output: